aforren1/hand/readme.md

 1. Install platformio-ide (via visual studio code or atom?)
     - The Arduino IDE + Teensyduino *could* work, but it's a bit more effort to get C++11/STL support
-2. clone this directory (`git clone https://github.com/aforren1/hand`)
+2. clone this directory (`git clone --recursive -j2 https://github.com/aforren1/hand`)
 3. Open the directory in the text editor of choice
 4. Hit Ctrl+Shift+P and find "PlatformIO: New Terminal"
 5. In that terminal, type `platformio init --board teensy35`